-Details should be understood literally unless it is obvious that the writer intended the description to be figurative.
+The usual method of interpreting scripture is to understand details literally unless it is obvious that the writer intended the description to be figurative.
+In the case of apocalyptic literature, the interpreter should realize that the author intended many of the details to be figurative.
 Examples of obviously figurative descriptions would be those of the animals and monsters in the visions of Daniel.